jahilldev/minimal-analytics/packages/ga4/README.md

 - https://unpkg.com/@minimal-analytics/ga4/dist/index.js
 - https://cdn.jsdelivr.net/npm/@minimal-analytics/ga4/dist/index.js

-Alternatively, you can download the script from the link above and host it yourself.
+Alternatively, you can download the script from any of the links above and host it yourself.

 You must enable `autoTrack` to use `ga4` in this way, see [Onload](#onload) for further instructions.